ettebaDwop/Project-16/IaC using Terraform and AWS.md

-# Automate Infrastructure With IaC using Terraform Part 1
+# Automate Infrastructure With IaC using Terraform